 The includes a number of different epoxy and polyurethane resin flooring systems from the vebrores range, as well as a durable MMA quartz system from the vebrospeed range and a number of heavy-duty polyurethane concrete systems from the vebrocrete range for more demanding environments.

-vebrores EP SC is a water-based, easily-applied seal coating available in a clear gloss and coloured gloss finish.
+vebrores EP SC is a two-coat water-based, easily-applied seal coating available in a coloured matt or gloss finish.

 vebrores EP HBC is a pigmented, solvent-free, easily-applied high build epoxy floor coating designed to protect concrete substrates.